MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/New-MgServicePrincipalDelegatedPermissionClassification.md

   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
   - `[Classification <String>]`: permissionClassificationType
-  - `[PermissionId <String>]`: The unique identifier (id) for the delegated permission listed in the publishedPermissionScopes collection of the servicePrincipal.
+  - `[PermissionId <String>]`: The unique identifier (id) for the delegated permission listed in the oauth2PermissionScopes collection of the servicePrincipal.
 Required on create.
 Does not support $filter.
-  - `[PermissionName <String>]`: The claim value (value) for the delegated permission listed in the publishedPermissionScopes collection of the servicePrincipal.
+  - `[PermissionName <String>]`: The claim value (value) for the delegated permission listed in the oauth2PermissionScopes collection of the servicePrincipal.
 Does not support $filter.

 INPUTOBJECT <IApplicationsIdentity>: Identity Parameter
   - `[AppRoleAssignmentId <String>]`: key: id of appRoleAssignment